 Brown has been able to combine her background in long and short form, leading PRETTYBIRD’s foray into the narrative realm.
 She has produced several films under the PRETTYBIRD banner, including the award-winning Sundance New Frontier film Possibilia directed by Daniels; The Drew: No Excuse Just Produce directed by filmmaker Baron Davis and acquired by Showtime, Atlas Entertainment’s films The Monster directed by Brian Bertino and William Moynahan’s Mojave, which was acquired by A24; and feature film The Trust, which was written and directed by PRETTYBIRD duo Brewer, with a 2016 theatrical release.

 Through the keen creative eye of Brown, PRETTYBIRD has quickly grown its roster with a reputation for building talent and being a collaborative creative community that welcomes filmmakers from all disciplines and projects of all formats.

-Ali served two terms as AICP/West President and was a mentor with Project Involve, Film Independent’s diversity program.
+Ali served two terms as AICP/West President, was a mentor with Project Involve, Film Independent’s diversity program, and served as the jury president of Flim Craft Lotus & New Director Lotus.
 In addition to appearing on several panels including at Sundance’s New Frontier, The Side Project, and Women in Film, she also partnered with Sapient Nitro to curate the diversity-oriented panel Make Some Room at the 2016 Cannes Lions International Festival of Creativity.